Sulaiman Daud

 Sulaiman was born in Kuching, Sarawak and was a dentist including in the government hospital in Kuala Belait, Brunei before entering politics.
 He graduated from the University of Otago in New Zealand.
 He died aged 77 of liver cancer at the Kuala Lumpur Hospital on 23 March 2010.
 He had four children.

 In 2018, a bridge on Matang-Stapok in Sarawak named as 'Sulaiman Daud Bridge' in honour of him.
+A few roads in the township Taman Tun Dr Ismail, at Kuala Lumpur known as Jalan Datuk Sulaiman was named after him next to another Sarawakian politician, Persiaran Abang Haji Openg, named after Abang Haji Openg.